jacobwicks/jacobwicks.github.io/_posts/2020-07-01-forums-posting-bot.md

     The forums bot is written in JavaScript.
 Node is the program that lets you run it on your computer.
     This will also install Node Package Manager (npm).
 NPM is used to download JavaScript software packages.

+** Note: you need a version of Node that supports Optional Chaining **

 3. Clone the `forumsBot` repo

     A "repo" (short for repository) is the address where files that make up a computer program are stored.